jlink/property-based-testing-in-kotlin/docs/README.md

 To be frank, the _Reverse List_ example is probably the most common and also the most boring one.
 If this is your first encounter with PBT, you should definitely get more motivation from other stories.
-Here are some better ones:
+Here are some articles, two of which from myself:

 - [In praise of property-based testing](https://increment.com/testing/in-praise-of-property-based-testing/)
 - [Know for Sure](https://blogs.oracle.com/javamagazine/post/know-for-sure-with-property-based-testing)